naomis-archive/moderator-training/README.md

 5. Push your changes to your new branch.
 6. Open a PR to merge your changes with the `master` branch of this repository!

+Please review our [contributing guidelines](CONTRIBUTING.md) first.

 ## Feedback and Bugs

 If you have feedback or a bug report, you can create a GitHub issue or [contact me directly](https://contact.nhcarrigan.com).

+## Feedback and Bugs

+If you have feedback or a bug report, please feel free to open a GitHub issue!

+## Code of Conduct

+Before interacting with our community, please read our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Contributors ✨